osmanbaskaya/my-book-on-sale/README.md

 # What's this little repo?

-**my-book-on-sale** is merely a repo to check whether the books in user's to-read shelf (or other shelves) on Goodreads are on sale on Amazon.
-Very simple.
+**my-book-on-sale** is a tiny repo to check whether the books in user's "to-read" shelf (or other shelves) on Goodreads are on sale on Amazon.
 I wrote for myself but you can use it by setting `--user` parameter for your own use.

 ### How does it work?